koendv/bmp/README.md

     bmp.tracebuf(cb=[buf_addr, buf_size, head_addr, tail_addr])

+with arguments

+buf_addr
+:   is the address of a 32-bit variable in target memory.
+The variable contains the address of a buffer in target memory.

+buf_size
+:   is the length in bytes of the buffer.

+head_addr
+:   is the address of a 32-bit variable in target memory.
+The variable contains the head pointer, a number from 0 to buf_size - 1, included.

+tail_addr
+:   is the address of a 32-bit variable in target memory.
+The variable contains the tail pointer, a number from 0 to buf_size - 1, included.

+### Output redirection

 By default, the output of `traceswo` and `tracebuf` is sent to the micropython console.
 If desired, output can be sent to a micropython function instead, e.g.:

     def displ_callback(s):